All the answers to your questions regarding Solid Shampoos

 Yes and no. It all depends on the “organic” definition.

 A piece of good advice would be to avoid shampoo bars made from palm oil, sulfate, or glycerides.
-Sulfates (Sodium Lauryl Sulfate and Sodium Laureth Sulfate ) contain many harmful chemicals, especially in the form of polysaccharides, glycolic acid, and polyethylene glycosides.
-Because most soap-based shampoo bars have a very high pH, they tend to live hair “lifeless”, thin and dull, so we recommend avoiding them.
+Sulfates (Sodium Lauryl Sulfate and Sodium Laureth Sulfate) contain many harmful chemicals, especially in the form of polysaccharides, glycolic acid, and polyethylene glycosides.
+Because most soap-based shampoo bars have an extremely high pH, they tend to live hair “lifeless”, thin, and dull, so we recommend avoiding them.

-Soaps are made of natural oils blended with lye (a harmful chemical product) which makes their pH extremely high (9 to 11), and bad for hairs.
+Soaps are made of natural oils blended with lye (a harmful chemical product) which makes their pH extremely high (9 to 11), and bad for hair.

-On the contrary, real solid shampoo bars are made of washing agents specifically designed for hair with a pH close to neutral (6 to 7), creating a perfect final after wash result.
+Soaps tend to leave hair “lifeless”, thin and dull, so we recommend avoiding them as shampoo.
+On the contrary, solid shampoo bars are made of washing agents specifically designed for hair with a pH close to neutral (6 to 7), creating a perfect final after wash result.

 Only shampoos with medium pH (5 to 7) are great for hair as their use leaves cuticles closed, resulting in beautiful and full hairs.